How did you start your Intel journey?

 What are your hobbies?

-I am studying towards master’s degree, so there is almost no time for hobbies.
-I still do plenty of sports, because it helps to keep inner balance and harmony.
+I am studying towards a Master’s degree, so I have almost no time for hobbies.
+I still do plenty of sports, because it helps me keep inner balance and harmony.
 Even when I am swamped with studies and work, I am always open to something new.

 How did your opinion about the company evolve over the years?

 Like for many other students, Intel seemed to be unattainable.
-It turned out that any product is a result of hard work done by thousands of people every day.
-However, I am convinced that every completed project, hard decision made, or issue solved moves everyone one step closer to the goal.
+It turns out that any product is the result of hard work by thousands of people every day.
+However, I am convinced that every completed project, hard decision made, or issue solved moves us one step closer to our goals.